RoelofSetsFire/data-processing-1/13 Design/10 Design 1/10 Design.md

 #  Design 1: Population Data

 In this design workshop you will sketch multiple solutions to visualize the [world population data].

-Submit one document as a group which contains the analysis, sketches and the reflection with the final visualization.
+**Submit** one document as a group which contains the analysis, sketches and the reflection with the final visualization.
 Your sketches must be done **by hand** with **pen and paper**!
+You submit your assignment as a A4 pdf file by pushing it into your Github repository (each member of the group should have a copy of it in her/his repo).
+You will also **present** the submitted document next Monday, so that you get feedback from the other groups and the instructor.
+Preparing slides for the presentation is not necessary.

 [world population data]:  https://en.wikipedia.org/wiki/World_population_estimates